Yen off highs, market resigned to BOJ disappointing

 SYDNEY The yen drifted off a one-week high against the dollar on Wednesday thanks to a general improvement in risk appetite, paring gains made after the Bank of Japan balked at delivering bolder action to kickstart growth.

-The dollar was at 79.59 yen, recovering from a fall to 79.28 when the market unwound long dollar/yen positions after the BOJ expanded its asset-buying program by 11 trillion yen ($138 billion) in a broadly expected move.
+The dollar was at 79.59 yen, recovering from a fall to 79.28 when the market unwound long dollar/yen positions after the BOJ expanded its asset-buying programme by 11 trillion yen $138 billion (85.7 billion pounds) in a broadly expected move.

 "The BOJ produced no rabbit, and no bazooka policy," said Kit Juckes, strategist at Societe Generale.